 So today, healthcare web development is not a question of why but how.
 Clinics, hospitals, private practices, payors, and other entities operating in the health sector build web software to:

 And that’s just off the top of my head.
-If you’re considering medical web development, you already have clear business goals that may go well beyond this list.
+If you’re considering medical web development, you already have clear business goals that may go well beyond the list above.

 Types of Healthcare Web Development